-Homeowner Reconstruction Assistance (HRA) Program helps reconstruct homes owned and occupied by qualified homeowners.
+Homeowner Reconstruction Assistance (HRA) Program offers grants or zero-interest deferred forgiveable loans to help reconstruct dilapidated homes owned and occupied by qualified homeowners.
 The HRA Program funds local governments, PHAs, and non-profit organizations to provide the reconstruction services and is not available statewide.
-For a list of local program administrators visit http://www.tdhca.state.tx.us/texans.htm and select "Home Repair/Accessibility Modifications," email home@tdhca.state.tx.us or call 1-512-475-2135.
+For a list of local program administrators visit